dd32/td-gh-ex/readme.txt

 == Description ==

-BasicStore theme is made for developers to easily built an WordPress theme using Bootstrap framework.
+Basic Store theme is made for developers to easily built an WordPress theme using Bootstrap framework.
 Plus, it fully support WooCommerce plugin, which is also ready with Bootstrap.
 Create your own amazing store today.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in BasicStore in the search form and press the 'Enter' key on your keyboard.
+2. Type in Basic Store in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.